rubinius/rubinius-website-archive/doc/en/memory-system/object-layout.markdown

 following ones:

 1. __Fixnum__: We represent Fixnums with an immediate, where we use the tag `0x1`.
-This means that for example the value `1` is stored in memory as `0x3`.
-This means that operations on Fixnums have to remove the tag, run the operation and re-tag the resulting value.
-This is however much more efficient that to have to allocate memory for each `Fixnum` used.
+This means that the value `1` is stored in memory as `0x3`.
+Operations on Fixnums have to remove the tag, run the operation and re-tag the resulting value.
+This is much more efficient than having to allocate memory for each `Fixnum` used.

 1. __Symbol__: Symbols are represented by an immediate too and use the tag `0x6`.
 A separate symbol table stores the map from these immediate